InvestNow Fund Manager – Elevation Capital

 As at 4 March 2020, the Elevation Capital Global Shares Fund portfolio includes the following companies:

 Elevation Capital on InvestNow

-The Elevation Capital Value Fund is a Portfolio Investment Entity (PIE) that seeks to provide investors with long-term capital growth and income by directly investing in equities on a global basis, while at the same time adhering to a “Margin of Safety” investment philosophy.
+The Elevation Capital Global Shares Fund (was called the Elevation Capital Value Fund prior to 31st July 2019) is a Portfolio Investment Entity (PIE) that seeks to provide investors with long-term capital growth and income by directly investing in equities on a global basis, while at the same time adhering to a “Margin of Safety” investment philosophy.

-A review of the Elevation Capital Value Fund’s portfolio will detail investments that typically exhibit one or all of the following characteristics:
+A review of the Elevation Capital Global Shares Fund’s portfolio will detail investments that typically exhibit one or all of the following characteristics:

 - Low price in relation to net asset value or “intrinsic value”* (corporate net worth);

 - A history of paying dividends and/or returning capital to shareholders; and,

 - Have some form of economic moat e.g. brands, franchises or other.

 The culmination of these factors results in the aforementioned “Margin of Safety” – the discount between the purchase price and our estimate of intrinsic value.